-As the frosty winds of December herald the arrival of Christmas at WJ, the iconic image of Santa Claus enchants the school and inspires our decorated halls.
+As the cold winds of December prepare for the arrival of Christmas at WJ, the iconic image of Santa Claus enchants us and inspires our decorated halls.
 Yet, beneath this jolly, red-suited facade is a figure of history and myth spun from the life of the real St. Nicholas of Myra.

 Junior Michael McFeature, a self-professed history buff, is eager to share his knowledge.
 “St. Nicholas was a monk in the third century, in what is now Türkiye (Turkey),” he explained with a smile.
 “I read a History Channel article that said he was known for his secret acts of kindness, like sneaking coins into people’s shoes.
 It also said that he stopped a violent storm to save some sailors and donated money from his family’s wealth to a father who was almost forced to sell his daughters.
 I also loved the story of how he brought back to life three boys who were dismembered by some crazy butcher and put in a salt barrel for a few years—this is so crazy.
 I couldn’t make this stuff up if I tried !”